selodean/watson-nlp-nordic-examples/README.md

-# How to get get access to Watson Studio in IBM Cloud Pak for Data to try out Watson NLP
+# How to get get access to IBM Cloud Pak

 Follow steps in **Instructions for getting started with Watson NLP in IBM Cloud.pdf**